stephenjohnlimb/boot/BuildAndDeployAContainer.md

 docker stop nginxk8s
 ```

+### Another Spring example
+[Readme](src/main/microk8s/spring-boot/README.md) for more details on dockerizing a spring boot app.

 #### Taking stock
 While this section has been quite short (intentionally), this page has covered:
 - Using an existing docker image as a base using 'FROM'